Molx32/molx32.github.io/_posts/2022-08-03-Update-management-03.md

   - name: Layouts
   - name: Other Typography?
 ---
-Hello there, the goal of this serie is to describe a real world implementation of Azure Update Management.
-This is a service designed to update any machine in your infrastructure, whether they are hosted on Azure or elsewhere, provided your OSs are technically supported.
-I'll try to give a comprehensive feedback and drop advices here and there.
-Have a nice reading.
+<i>Hello there, the goal of this serie is to describe a real world implementation of <b>Azure Update Management</b>.
+This service was designed to update any machine in your infrastructure, whether they are hosted on Azure or elsewhere, provided your OSs are technically supported.</i>

+<i>In order for every reader to understand and find answers to their need, to I'll try to give a comprehensive feedback from my experience, as well as sharing tips about design and architecture, automation, effectivement, troubleshooting issues, and so on!</i>

+<i>Have a nice reading.</i>

 ***